EngHaissamBak/Text_Files_To_PDF/README.md

-# Student Project sec25-26 (Reading text files to pdf)
+# Reading Text Files to PDF

 This reads 4 text files and produce them on a single pdf file.